Weave Code

 gecche/laravel-multidomain

 Run one Laravel codebase across multiple domains/tenants.
-Automatically load per-domain .env, storage paths, and database connections so each customer can have isolated config, data, and files while sharing the same application code.
+Automatically load a domain-specific .env, storage path, and database/config per customer, enabling isolated data and settings while sharing the same application and deployment.

 View on GitHub